 Borax is not available to everyone, and some individuals dislike it.
 Here’s a slime-cleaning recipe that also works without it.
 You’ll require:

-- 1 bottle of clear school glue (5 oz.)
+- 1 bottle of clear school glue (like Elmer’s glue)

 Between usage, keep both types of cleaning slime in an airtight container.